Grace-Solutions/Docker-Swarm-Cluster-Configuration-Service/README.md

 - `glusterBrick`: Default brick path for GlusterFS (default: `/mnt/GlusterFS/Docker/Swarm/0001/brick`)
 - `deployPortainer`: Deploy Portainer web UI (default: `true`)
 - `portainerPassword`: Portainer admin password (default: auto-generated)
+- `removeSSHKeysOnCompletion`: Remove automatically generated SSH keys from nodes after deployment (default: `false`)
+  - **Note**: Only affects nodes using `useSSHAutomaticKeyPair=true`
+  - When `false` (default): SSH keys remain installed for future deployments
+  - When `true`: SSH keys are removed from nodes and local key pair is deleted
 - `preScripts`: Array of scripts to execute **before** deployment on all nodes
 - `postScripts`: Array of scripts to execute **after** deployment on all nodes